Mazdutide

 Use instead when: Liver fat is your primary concern and you have not yet exhausted the cheaper, more proven combination of GLP-1 monotherapy plus a Mediterranean-style diet.
 The hepatic benefit of weight loss alone is substantial.

-Yes — China approved it for type 2 diabetes in 2024.
-The obesity indication is pending and Western regulatory submissions have not happened yet.
+- Yes — China approved it for type 2 diabetes in 2024.
+Obesity indication pending; Western regulatory submissions have not happened yet.

-Less head-to-head data exists because the trials were in different populations.
-Indirectly, the weight-loss numbers are slightly behind Tirzepatide but the liver-fat signal is stronger.
+- Indirectly, weight-loss numbers are slightly behind Tirzepatide but the liver-fat signal is stronger.
 Choose by what you are optimising for.

-Innovent Biologics licensed the molecule from Eli Lilly and ran the development programme primarily in China.
-Lilly retained rights to develop in other markets but has prioritised Tirzepatide and Retatrutide in their Western pipeline.
+- Innovent Biologics licensed the molecule from Eli Lilly and ran the programme primarily in China.
+Lilly retained Western rights but has prioritised Tirzepatide and Retatrutide.

-Possible but not announced.
-The clinical profile is competitive but Lilly's existing portfolio (Tirzepatide approved, Retatrutide in Phase 3) creates cannibalisation friction.
-A Mazdutide approval in the West would likely be by a different sponsor or via a different indication.
+- Possible but not announced.
+The clinical profile is competitive, but Lilly's existing portfolio creates cannibalisation friction.
+A Western approval would likely come via a different sponsor or indication.

-It is the same molecule when purity is real, but you cannot verify GMP manufacturing the way you can with an approved pen.
-Treat it as the same purity-and-sterility lottery as any unapproved peptide and ask for assays before injecting anything.
+- Same molecule when purity is real, but you cannot verify GMP manufacturing.
+Treat it as the same purity-and-sterility lottery as any unapproved peptide and ask for assays before injecting.